 - have kidney problems. - are pregnant or plan to become pregnant.
-TALZENNA can harm your unborn baby and may cause loss of pregnancy (miscarriage).
+TALZENNA can harm your unborn baby, and may cause loss of pregnancy (miscarriage).
 You should not become pregnant during treatment with TALZENNA.

-Females who are able to become pregnant:

-- Your healthcare provider may do a pregnancy test before you start treatment with TALZENNA. - You should use effective birth control (contraception) during treatment with TALZENNA and for 7 months after the last dose of TALZENNA.
-Talk to your healthcare provider about forms of birth control that may be right for you. - Tell your healthcare provider right away if you are pregnant or think you are pregnant during treatment with TALZENNA.
+Tell your healthcare provider right away if you are pregnant or become pregnant during treatment with TALZENNA. - If you are able to become pregnant, your healthcare provider may do a pregnancy test before you start treatment with TALZENNA. - Females who are able to become pregnant should use effective birth control (contraception) during treatment with TALZENNA and for at least 7 months after receiving the last dose of TALZENNA.
+Talk to your healthcare provider about forms of birth control that may be right for you. - Males with female partners who are pregnant or are able to become pregnant should use effective birth control during treatment with TALZENNA and for at least 4 months after receiving the last dose of TALZENNA. - are breastfeeding or plan to breastfeed.

-Males with female partners who are pregnant or are able to become pregnant:

-- You should use effective birth control during treatment with TALZENNA and for 4 months after the last dose of TALZENNA. - are breastfeeding or plan to breastfeed.
 It is not known if TALZENNA passes into your breast milk.
-Do not breastfeed during treatment with TALZENNA and for 1 month after the last dose of TALZENNA.
+Do not breastfeed during treatment with TALZENNA and for at least 1 month after receiving the last dose of TALZENNA.
 Talk to your healthcare provider about the best way to feed your baby during this time.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Taking TALZENNA with certain other medicines can affect how TALZENNA works and may cause side effects.
+Tell your healthcare provider about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
+Taking TALZENNA and certain other medicines can affect how TALZENNA works and may cause side effects.